Our School Behaviour Ladder

 Each class has its own set of class rules that the children have drawn up together and agreed with their teacher.

-It is also very important that we have a whole school approach that is consistent for everyone to use —the teachers, teaching assistants and Midday Supervisors.
+It is also very important that we have a whole school approach that is consistent for everyone to use.

 We have been working on developing our ‘Behaviour Ladder’ which is based on a reward system for good behaviour and sanctions for poor or inappropriate behaviour.
 This has been shared and explained to the children and is displayed in each classroom.

 Everybody needs to be praised and feel a sense of achievement when they have done something well.
-In our school children receive verbal praise from adults, stickers and certificates, Headteacher awards and postcards home.
+In our school children receive verbal praise from adults, stickers and certificates, Headteacher awards, postcards and texts home.

 It is important to remember that every child starts each day fresh however a build up of bad behaviour over a period of time will be closely monitored

-Expected Behaviour - Get caught being good! - Verbal praise from teacher, teaching assistant or midday Supervisor.
+Expected Behaviour - Get caught being good! - Verbal praise from teacher or teaching assistant.

 Step 1:- Your name is put up a rung and you get a sticker/stamp for your reward chart.